kalilz4485/applessl/CONTRIBUTING.md

-# Contributing to Ruby OpenSSL
+# Contributing to Ruby AppleSSL

-Thank you for your interest in contributing to Ruby OpenSSL!
+Thank you for your interest in contributing to Ruby AppleSSL!

 This documentation provides an overview how you can contribute.